InDieTasten/indietasten.github.io/_posts/2020-08-18-i-have-a-dream-about-secrets.md

 ## What?

-I've been working in the software development business professionally for 5 years now, all at one company.
+I've been working in the software development business professionally for 5 years now.
-We have yet to "discover" open source.
+The company I work for has yet to "discover" open source.
 We heavily use OSS, but have nothing up of our own stuff.
-That may be the reason why nobody so far has ever questioned putting secrets into the git repository.
+That may be the reason why nobody so far has ever questioned putting secrets into git repositories.

 That would be one of the first lessons, when pushing anything into a public repository.
 No secrets.
 It's that simple.